IABTechLab/uid2docs/docs/guides/integration-prebid.md

 UID2 provides a [Prebid.js module](https://docs.prebid.org/dev-docs/modules/userid-submodules/unified2.html) with the following features:

 - UID2 token generation.
-- Automatic UID2 token refresh.
+- Automatic refreshing of UID2 tokens.
 - Automatic storage of UID2 tokens in the browser.
 - Automatic passing of UID2 tokens to the bid stream.

 In order to follow this guide you will need to make changes to the HTML and JavaScript on your site.
-There is no server-side work required.
+No server-side work is required.

 To integrate with UID2 using Prebid.js you will need to complete the following steps: